kkrachenfels/ecs150p1/REPORT.md

 #### By Kay Krachenfels & Aliya Abbas

 ### Overview
-The goal of this project was to implement a shell called sshell our shell takes commands from the user and executes them based on the arguments given, wether they are built-in commands, commands that include redirection, or piped commands.
+The goal of this project was to implement a simpler shell called sshell.
+Our shell takes commands from the user and executes them based on the arguments given, determining whether they are built-in commands, commands that include redirection, or piped commands.
-To assure the commands typed by the user weren’t more than 512 characters, there were no more than 16 arguments given, and the length of a single token wasn’t more than 32 characters, we declared  global variables `CMDLINE_MAX`, `MAX_ARGS`, `MAX_CMDS`, `MAX_CMDLENGTH` and set them to their respective lenghts.
+To set basic program constraints, we declared macros `CMDLINE_MAX`, `MAX_ARGS`, `MAX_CMDS`, `MAX_CMDLENGTH` and set them to their respective lenghts.

 ### Builtin Commands
-We started by getting the command from the user, then worked on implementing built-in commands such as exit, pwd, and cd.
-Each of these functions were implemented by calling system calls, the corresponding system call for each function are as follows:
+After getting the command from the user, built-in commands `exit`, `pwd`, `cd`, and `sls` could be implemented with the corresponding system calls:

 ```
 pwd -> getcwd()